EqualStreetNames/equalstreetnames/docs/scripts/geojson.md

 ### Extract data from _Wikidata_ objects

-From the files downloaded from _OpenStreetMap_, we extract the following informations:
+From the files downloaded from _Wikidata_, we extract the following informations:

 - `instance of` ([`P31`](https://www.wikidata.org/wiki/Property:P31)) or `subclass of` ([`P279`](https://www.wikidata.org/wiki/Property:P279))
 - `labels` (in the languages chosen)